roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

 5. On the **Managed Kubernetes** tab, configure the cluster.

-    1. Configure basic settings of the cluster.
+    1. Configure basic settings for the cluster.

         |Parameter|Description|
         |---------|-----------|